zepherine2006DEV/bank-tech-test/README.md

 * Deposits, withdrawal.
 * Account statement (date, amount, balance) printing.
 * Data can be kept in memory (it doesn't need to be stored to a database or anything).

+## Design

+I've chosen to use a single class, Account.
+This was an initial approach which could be refactored later.

+Suggested changes would be to separate the transactions into their own class, and to separate the display logic somehow.